Find Grad Schools

 107 Yearly Graduations

-The most popular school in the United States for physical sciences (other) students seekinga master's degree is Johns Hopkins University.
+Johns Hopkins University tops the list of the most popular school in the U.S. for other physical science majors who are seeking their master's degree.
 Each year, around 28,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,720 per year, while in-state graduate students, on average, pay $58,720 per year.
-For the 2020-2021 academic year, 107 master's degrees were handed out to physical sciences (other) majors at Johns Hopkins.
-Of these students, 77% were women and 21% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $60,480 per year, while in-state graduate students, on average, pay $60,480 per year.
+During the most recent year for which we have data, 107 people received their master's degree in other physical science from Johns Hopkins.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #2